Welcome to EventApp Pittsburgh!

 'Mobile' events, such as runs, walks, rides, and parades, will also be categorized as Charitable, General, or Commercial, but will have their permit cost based on the property type that constitutes the majority of their route.
 More information on this can be found in the "Getting Started" document at right.
 Parades are classified separately by Chapter 470 of the Pittsburgh City Code.

-Office of Special Events Hours:
+Office of Film & Event Management Hours:

 8:00am-4:45pm EST Monday- Friday